 Grazing between meals will not only keep hanger and nausea at bay, but it’s a brilliant way to sneak in more nutrients, too.
 Before you hit the kitchen and start building these tasty eats, let’s break down why they’re so beneficial for moms-to-be (and their babes on the way).

-A zippy smoothie with nausea-quelling ginger will give you a refreshing boost at home or on the go.
+Drink it in A zippy smoothie with nausea-quelling ginger will give you a refreshing boost at home or on the go.

 Why it’s good for you:

 Mango is a prime pick for vitamin A, a nutrient that supports a strong immune system.

 Kale includes an abundance of fiber, calcium, vitamin K and folate (the natural form of folic acid that can guard against neural tube defects).

 Orange juice, as you probably know, is a vitamin C powerhouse, but it’s also rife with potassium and folate.
 Opt for fortified varieties to up your intake of calcium and vitamin D.